 - Drizzle a few tablespoons of olive oil and some salt and pepper over the squash.

-- Flip the spaghetti squash upside down so that the outer shell of the squash is facing up and bake at 400 degrees for 40 minutes.
+- Flip the spaghetti squash upside down so that the outer shell of the squash is facing up and bake for 40 minutes.

 - While the squash is baking, dice the white onion and cloves of garlic and chop the kale.